MichaelChirico/potools/README.md

 spelling, for example.

 Say a user is running in `es_GT` and triggers an error.
 R will first look for a translation into `es_GT`; if none is defined, it will look for a translation into `es`.
-If none is defined again, it will finally default to showing a message in English.
+If none is defined again, it will finally fall back to the package's default language (i.e., whatever language is written in the source code, usually English).